llvm/llvm-project/llvm/docs/LangRef.rst

 The second argument is a hash value that can be used by the consumer of the profile data to detect changes to the instrumented source.

-The third argument is the number of bitmap bytes required by the function to record the number of test vectors executed for each boolean expression.
+The third argument is the number of bitmap bits required by the function to record the number of test vectors executed for each boolean expression.

 Semantics: